Specialist leisure group operation

 2005

-Vietnam-based operating experience built over long-running group programs, not a newly assembled supplier directory.
+Vietnam-based operating experience built over long-running group programs.

 Group history